Nexplanon Review: The Most Effective Contraceptive?

 But is Nexplanon actually proven in research studies to be as effective as the pill?
 How much does it reduce pregnancy rates?
 Does the device cause any concerning side effects?
 And how do real users rate and describe its effects?

-In this article we'll answer all of these questions and more. as we review clinical studies on Nexplanon to determine how much the treatment reduces pregnancy rates.
+In this article we'll answer all of these questions and more, as we review clinical studies on Nexplanon to determine its effectiveness at preventing pregnancy.

 We'll compare its effectiveness to other birth control methods, document its side effects (including a discussion of weight gain), and feature unsponsored patient reviews.